FAA administrator who oversaw Boeing 737 MAX return resigning | Business

 FAA administrator who oversaw Boeing 737 MAX return resigning

 FAA Administrator Steve Dickson, who took over in August 2019, has faced criticism over the standoff between aviation and telecommunications industries over the deployment of the 5G wireless spectrum.
-Dickson, a former Delta Air Lines executive and pilot, is about half-way through his five-term as the head of the 45,000-employee agency that oversees U.S. airspace.
+Dickson, 64, a former Delta Air Lines executive and pilot, was appointed by former President Donald Trump and is about half-way through his five-term as the head of the 45,000-employee agency that oversees U.S. airspace.

-The head of the Federal Aviation Administration who oversaw the return of the Boeing 737 MAX after two fatal crashes grounded the plane and the agency's zero tolerance toward unruly passengers will resign on March 31, the agency confirmed late Wednesday.
+The head of the Federal Aviation Administration who oversaw the return of the Boeing 737 MAX after two crashes grounded the plane, and the agency's zero-tolerance toward unruly passengers, will resign on March 31, the agency said on Wednesday.
 FAA Administrator Steve Dickson, who took over in August 2019, has faced criticism over the standoff between aviation and telecommunications industries over the deployment of the 5G wireless spectrum.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)